-Society Of Nuclear Medicine — SNM is an international scientific and professional organization founded in 1954 to promote the science, technology and practical application of nuclear medicine.
-Memebership consists of 16,000 physicians, technologists and scientists specializing in the research and practice of nuclear medicine.
+Society Of Nuclear Medicine and Molecular Imaging — SNMMI is an international scientific and professional organization founded in 1954 to promote the science, technology and practical application of nuclear medicine, molecular imaging and radionuclide therapy.
+Membership consists of 17,000 physicians, technologists, physicists, pharmacists, scientists, laboratory professionals, and others committed to advancing nuclear medicine and molecular imaging.

 Emergency Preparedness and Response

-In July 2011, Florida conducted, in cooperation with the US Centers for Disease Control, an emergency response exercise which simulated the use of a radiological dispersal device (also known as a "dirty" bomb) on a population.
+In cooperation with the US Centers for Disease Control, Florida conducted an emergency response exercise which simulated the use of a radiological dispersal device (also known as a "dirty" bomb) on a population.
 A Community Reception Center (CRC) was established in an Orange County high school gymnasium to conduct population monitoring and decontamination activities on 200 accident "victims" (played by 100 local volunteers who made multiple trips through the center).
 For more information, see the Florida 2011 CRC After Action Report (ZIP file, 6.6 MB).

-An article, Medical Response to a Major Radiologic Emergency: A Primer for Medical and Public Health Practitioners in the March 2010 issue of Radiology is available here in PDF.
-This article describes the medical responses needed following a radiologic or nuclear incident, including the symptoms of and specific treatments for acute radiation syndrome and other early health effects.
+An article, Medical Response to a Major Radiologic Emergency: A Primer for Medical and Public Health Practitioners is available in the journal Radiology which describes the medical responses needed following a radiologic or nuclear incident, including the symptoms of and specific treatments for acute radiation syndrome and other early health effects.
 The Bureau wishes to thank the article's authors and the Radiology staff for recognizing the importance of this article to the public health, medical and emergency response communities, and for granting permission to make the article available via our web site.
 Citation: Wolbarst A B, Wiley Jr. A L, Nemhauser J B, et al. Medical response to a major radiologic emergency: a primer for medical and public health practitioners.
 Radiology 2010;254:660-677.

 The Department of Health and Human Services (HHS) has developed a new online diagnostic and treatment toolkit designed for health care providers, primarily physicians, who may have to provide medical care during a radiation incident.
 The new toolkit site, which can be downloaded to a laptop, includes easy-to-follow procedures for diagnosis and management of radiation contamination and exposure, guidance for the use of radiation medical countermeasures, and a variety of other features to facilitate medical responses.
 Users can also subscribe to be notified when the site is updated.

-The events in the United Kingdom in 2006 involving Polonium-210 (Po-210) raised questions about possible public health risks.
-The Centers for Disease Control and Prevention (CDC) has published a Po-210 update stating that U.K. authorities have found no continuing issues of general public health concern.
+The 2006 events in the United Kingdom involving Polonium-210 (Po-210) raised questions about possible public health risks.
+The Centers for Disease Control and Prevention (CDC) published a Po-210 update stating that U.K. authorities have found no continuing issues of general public health concern.
 The update also advises persons who visited the Pine Bar of the Millennium Hotel in London, between the end of October through its closure on November 24, 2006, and who have specific concerns about their health, to contact their health care provider, who can advise whether further evaluation or testing is needed.
-Further information about Po-210 can be found at the U.K. Health Protection Agency , the Health Physics Society , or the International Atomic Energy Agency
+Further information about Po-210 can be found at the U.K. Health Protection Agency, the Health Physics Society, or the International Atomic Energy Agency

 CDC's Radiation Emergency Page — The U.S. Centers for Disease Control and Prevention (CDC) would play a key role in protecting the public health during and after an emergency involving radiation or radioactive materials.
 To help people be prepared for a radiation emergency, CDC has collected a wealth of information for first responders, health care providers, and the public.

-Facts about Diethylenetriaminepentacetate DTPA (CDC) — Diethylenetriaminepentaacetate (DTPA) can remove certain radioactive materials from the human body, but it must be taken under the guidance of the Radiation Emergency Assistance Center/Training Site (REAC/TS) of the Oak Ridge Institute.
+Facts about Diethylenetriamine pentaacetate DTPA (CDC) — Diethylenetriamine pentaacetate (DTPA) can remove certain radioactive materials from the human body, but it must be taken under the guidance of the Radiation Emergency Assistance Center/Training Site (REAC/TS) of the Oak Ridge Institute.

-Facts about Neupogen (CDC) — Neupogen is a drug that was approved for use by the FDA in 1991 for cancer patients with bone marrow damage due to chemotherapy or radiotherapy.
-It may also be useful for patients who have bone marrow damage from accidental exposures to high doses of radiation, and it is expected to provide similar benefits.
+Facts about Neupogen® (Filgrastim) (CDC) — Neupogen® is a drug that was approved for use by the FDA in 1991 for cancer patients with bone marrow damage due to chemotherapy or radiotherapy.
+In 2015, Neupogen® was also approved by the FDA to treat those people who have received high doses of radiation.

 Facts about Prussian Blue (CDC) — Prussian blue can be used, under the guidance of a doctor, to treat people who have been internally contaminated with radioactive cesium (mainly Cs-137) and nonradioactive thallium (once an ingredient in rat poisons).